turingschool/try-turing/be-weekend/what-is-bee/index.md

 ## Goals

 - Diagram how the internet works
-- Identify the key differences between Front-End and Back-End engineering
+- Identify the key differences between  End and Back End engineering
-- Categorize various technologies used in Back-End engineering
+- Categorize various technologies used in Back End engineering
 <br>

 ## How Does the Internet Even Work?